chenhuimao/HMLog/README.md

 ```

 #### HMLogTypeExtension
-There is no `CGVector` and `CLLocationCoordinate2D` in the default support types, you can extend it like this:
+By default, HMLog does not support `CGVector` and `CLLocationCoordinate2D`.
+You can extend types like this:

 ```objective-c
 #define HMLogTypeExtension \